Get ready for another year of global tumult

 In Asia, Chinese President Xi Jinping is accelerating that country's accumulation of regional power and challenging US influence and allies in the South China Sea.
 A volatile President in the Philippines, Rodrigo Duterte, is trashing a prized US alliance.

-Trump's rejection of a vast Trans Pacific Partnership trade pact has already empowered China and undermined eight years of Obama's Asia pivot.
+Trump's rejection of a vast Trans-Pacific Partnership trade pact has already empowered China and undermined eight years of Obama's Asia pivot.

 The instability and uncertainty makes the choices Trump makes once he is inaugurated in January especially crucial.